traclabs/cfe_sntp/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability for the sample_app subsystem please [submit an issue](https://github.com/nasa/sample_app/issues/new/choose).
+To report a vulnerability for the sntp subsystem please [submit an issue](https://github.com/nasa/sntp/issues/new/choose).

 For general cFS vulnerabilities please [open a cFS framework issue](https://github.com/nasa/cfs/issues/new/choose) and see our [top-level security policy](https://github.com/nasa/cFS/security/policy) for additional information.